Bible Verses About Anxiety, Fear, and Worryand How To Overcome

 Our Lord Lives Inside Us.
 This is How We Can Be bold and Courageous During Trying Times!

 Do you know the boldness that He had?
 Do you know the courage that He had?
 Can you feel that on the inside of you?!

 Jesus had some courage there!
 And He wants you to have it!

 Jesus was in the garden.
 He had asked the disciples to come up with Him.
 Knowing that His hour had then come to be glorified, He went off by Himself to pray.
-He prayed three separate times, asking the Father that if there was some other way, let it go that way, but knowing that He is the Way, and the Truth and The Life said, “not My will, by Thine will be done.
+He prayed three separate times, asking the Father if there was some other way, to let it go that way, but knowing that He is the Way, and the Truth and The Life said, “not My will, by Thine will be done.
 (Luke 21:41-43)" He was going to be handed over to death.
-Despised, persecuted and mistreated by those whom He came to save.
+Despised, persecuted, and mistreated by those whom He came to save.
 Beaten, mocked, lied upon, spat at, ridiculed, ostracized.
 But, He still pressed on.